Skip to main content

 Start your Bali adventure in Ubud, the island’s spiritual centre.
 It’s a huge hub for artists, with museums, art galleries, cafes and dance studios on every corner.
 Surrounded by cool mountains and rice fields, this is where all the iconic images of lush, green Bali landscapes are from.

 Seminyak offers the taste of the high life being the home of hip hotels, fashionable people, designer shops and renowned bars.
-"Seminyak is a wonderfully sophisticated area of the island, with delicious restaurants and chic beach clubs," explains Turquoise.
+"Seminyak is more vibrant, with nightlife, shopping, and beach clubs", Adrian continues.

 For hard partying, you’ll need to go to Kuta, although this won't be the honeymoon vibe for everyone.
 If the best surf and diving is what you’re after, you can’t do better than Bingin, luxe Keobokan or vibrant Canggu.